-Some of these rules are useful not because they are dominance rules, but simply because they add structure to our human-dog relationship.
+Some of these rules are useful not because they are dominance rituals, but simply because they add structure to our human-dog relationship.

-In fact, the actual rules do not usually matter much, as long they help to define some boundaries and routine for the dog.
+In fact, the actual rules do not usually matter much, as long they help to define some boundaries and routine for our dog.

-Rules do not magically build a strong bond, and make us into a respected leader.
-If we try to perform these actions with angry or fearful energy, our dog will only get frustrated, and misbehave or show aggression.
+Rules do not magically build a strong bond or make us into a respected leader.
+If we try to enforce our rules with angry or fearful energy, and without proper communication, our dog will likely get frustrated and his behavior will become more erratic.

-According to them, we must show the dog who is boss, and the dog must always follow every single one of our commands.
+According to them, we must show the dog who is boss, and force him to comply with every single one of our commands.
 Failure to do so will result in a swift physical correction, which may be a leash jerk, finger poke, muzzle slap, or alpha roll.

-They argue that this is especially true for stubborn, strong willed, and dominant dogs.
-Such dogs, they say, will not respond to a well meaning but soft owner that chooses not to engage in a physical contest with his dog.
+They claim that these methods are especially important for stubborn and strong willed dogs, because they will not respond to a well meaning but soft owner, who chooses not to engage in a physical contest with his dog.

 The best way to build a strong bond with a dog, and to become a good leader, is to stay away from brute force physical techniques.

-In a true physical contest, we can be sure that the dog will win – so trying to achieve leadership through physical dominance is misguided at best.
+In a true physical contest, we can be sure that our dog will win.
+He is faster and more agile.
+He has sharp teeth, a strong jaw, claws, and thick skin to protect himself.
+Trying to achieve leadership through physical dominance is misguided at best, and may encourage dog aggression at worst.
 If we see a group of stray dogs eating our garbage, do we walk up to them and try to wrestle them to the ground?
 I think not – and we should not do that to our own dog either.